Frequently Asked Questions

 E-cards are great because they're quick to send and cost less money to create, which means more money for someone in need.
 E-cards can be sent instantly or you can choose to schedule for a later date.

 If you'd prefer, you can give them a real card instead.
-We'll post you the blank gift card which you can then personalise with your own greeting and send on to your friend or relative.
-If you don’t have time to wait on the post but till want to give your recipient a physical card you can select our ‘print at home’ option.
-We’ll send a pdf gift card directly to your email.
+We'll post you the blank gift card, which you can then personalise with your own greeting and send on to your friend or relative.
+If you don’t have time to wait on the post but still want to give your recipient a physical card, you can select our ‘print at home’ option.
+We’ll send a PDF gift card directly to your email.
 All you need to do is print, personalise and pass on to your intended recipient.

 How do you ensure an animal’s welfare?